mvourgourakis1/ToneTribe/README.md

 ## Next Steps
 ToneTribe aims to redefine music streaming by prioritizing community and creativity.
 Future iterations could include live events, artist partnerships, or gamified rewards for active Tribes.

+## Profile Customization
+Individual users can list top three favorite songs, change their profile picture, and choose which genres they like.
+Profiles can also show which tribes users are most active in.